dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 \textrm{Set (m-way) associative location} = \textrm{(block address)  mod  (Number of Sets in the Cache)}
 $$

 Consider an example of an L1 cache, whose size is 32 KB with 64 bytes cache lines, 64 sets and 8 ways.
 The total number of cache lines in such a cache is `32 KB / 64 bytes = 512 lines`.
-A new line can be inserted only in one of the 64 sets.
+A new line can only be inserted in its appropriate set (one of the 64 sets).
 Once the set is determined, a new line can go to one of the 8 ways in this set.
 Similarly, when you later search for this cache line, you determine the set first, and then you only need to examine up to 8 ways in the set.

 Here is another example of the cache organization of the Apple M1 processor.
 The L1 data cache inside each performance core can store 128 KB, has 256 sets with 8 ways in each set and operates on 64-byte lines.
 Performance cores form a cluster and share the L2 cache, which can keep 12 MB, is 12-way set-associative, and operates on 128-byte lines. [@AppleOptimizationGuide]